 This residential summer institute in Park City, Utah, offers an intensive, three-week program for undergraduates in mathematics.

 The NSA offers a variety of internships in the mathematical sciences and applied fields, including cryptanalysis and computer science.

-The Center for Women in Mathematics is a place for women to get intensive training in mathematics at the advanced level and an opportunity to do math in a community that is fun, friendly and serious about mathematics.
-Students can build the skills and confidence needed to continue on to graduate school in the mathematical sciences.
+The Center for Women in Mathematics is a place for women to get intensive training at the advanced level and an opportunity to study in a community that is fun, friendly and serious about math.
+Build the skills and confidence needed to continue on to graduate school.